 An on-the-job supervised practical experience in a graphic design studio, museum, gallery, advertising agency, artist apprentice, or business related to the promotion of art professions.
 Approved by art faculty.
 Maximum internship credit is six hours, nine hours for graphic design.
 Graded on a pass or fail basis only.
-Senior or Junior standing and approval of the department chairman.
+Senior or junior standing and approval of the department chairman.
+Refer to "Student Intern Programs and Internships" for further requirements.